- Totally free, no phone call required

 There are few things more frustrating and disappointing than seeing your once-beautiful, lush green lawn turn brown and start to die off.
 Unfortunately, a browning lawn is often hard to diagnose for homeowners, so the solution might seem elusive to most.
 This guide will explain all of the reasons your lawn might be turning brown, and we’ll provide some of the most reliable solutions to each problem.

 Before we begin, it’s worth noting that the majority of homeowners benefit greatly from hiring a professional lawn care company to diagnose and treat their brown lawn problems.
-TruGreen is one of the best companies for the job, providing a huge array of services that goes far beyond fixing dying grass.
+TruGreen is one of the best lawn care services for the job, providing a huge array of services that goes far beyond fixing dying grass.
 The company’s work is backed by science as well as TruGreen’s customer satisfaction guarantee, making them a safe option for fixing your issue.

 Part of the reason a browning lawn is so difficult to diagnose is that there are many reasons your grass can be turning brown.
 We’ll discuss the six most likely issues you might be experiencing below, and we’ll include a solution for each one.

 Every grass species needs adequate water to thrive, so drought conditions or excessive heat could be preventing your lawn from getting enough water from the soil.
 This is a common cause of brown spots in the Southern United States, especially for homeowners who have grass species—like turfgrasses, bluegrass, or cool-season grasses—that don’t hold up well to the higher temperatures.
 However, it can happen in any climate if you’re underwatering your lawn.